LDurham89/LDurham89.github.io/_posts/Project_1_Blog_Post.md

 How do we makle sense of this?
 Back Bay appears to be a vibrant area in itself but also inbetween other centres.
 For example, in Back Bay Airbnb guests can easily reach
 Cambridge (home of M.I.T) in the north, the Downtown and Financial District to the East and the universities to the West.

-Put together these suggest that Boston city centre commands a higher premium than the Seattle centre, with a central cluster in Boston that is tighter and with more expensive properties t
+Put together these suggest that Boston city centre commands a higher premium than the Seattle centre, with a central cluster in Boston that is tighter and with more expensive properties than in Seattle.